 Although a small team at the time — I was one of just two web designer/developers — we won two Interactive BAFTA Awards for the Tate’s digital creations.

-This includes the Art Detective, a web-based learning game I devised the idea for, designed and built for children to explore a Henry Moore sculpture.
-It’s still being used 14 years later.
+This included the Art Detective, a web-based learning game I devised the idea for, designed and built for children to explore a Henry Moore sculpture, which was used for over 15 years.